heinrichst/ACTRNN/README.md

 Usage:
-Use the various CTRNN version just like the other RNN models.
+Use the various CTRNN versions just like the other RNN models.
 For documentation on variable connotation see xctrnn_cell.py.

 Example:
 ...
+import tensorflow as tf
 import models.tensorflow_extend as tf_extend
 from models.tensorflow_extend import xctrnn_cell, ctrnn_cell, cwrnn_cell
 ...